-My hope for you, for everyone, is that we keep our wellbeing and quality lives right now despite the coronavirus alarm and fear.
+My hope for you, for everyone, is that we keep our wellbeing during COVID-19 alarm and fear.
 We seem to have entered mayhem globally, nationally, and locally.
 For your own sake, please don’t panic.
 It’s hard not to be anxious right now, so I want to help.
 If you’re like me and are very tired of seeing coronavirus headlines everywhere, bear with me.
 I am simply here to humbly offer some tips you can use to keep your wellbeing strong and live your quality life, moment by moment, despite what society is doing.

 Madness is spreading faster than the virus itself.
 Here are

 some things you can do in your own “bubble” (your personal world that includes

 you, loved ones and friends, coworkers, and places you go every day; that’s